balamurukansu/PHONEPE_PULSE_DATA_VISUALIZATION/README.md

  **Data transformation:**

    In this step the JSON files that are available in the folders are converted into the readeable and understandable DataFrame format by using the for loop and iterating file by file and then finally the DataFrame is created.
 In order to perform this step I've used **os**, **json** and **pandas** packages.
-And finally converted the dataframe into CSV file and storing in the local drive.

     path1 = "Path of the JSON files"